Phone: (610) 234-3943

 Zac is a member of the Montgomery Bar Association, the Bucks County Bar Association, the Pennsylvania Bar Association, the American Bar Association, and the Pennsylvania Planning Association.

 Zac served as a Judicial Intern for the Honorable Matthew D. Carrafiello of the Orphan’s Court Division of the Court of Common Pleas of Philadelphia and the Honorable Alice Beck Dubow, then of the Criminal Division of the Court of Common Pleas of Philadelphia.

-During law school, Zac served as a volunteer for the Philadelphia Volunteer Income Tax Assistance (VITA) Program to assist low income families and the elderly prepare and file their federal income taxes.
+During law school, Zac served as a volunteer for the Philadelphia Volunteer Income Tax Assistance (VITA) Program and assisted low income families and the elderly prepare and file their federal income tax returns.
 Zac was granted membership into Temple Law’s Rubin Public Interest Law Honor Society in recognition of his pro bono and volunteer work during law school.

-Zac is a native of Buffalo, NY and an avid fan of his hometown Buffalo Bills, although this is not always an enjoyable experience for him.
-He currently lives in King of Prussia with his wife, Megan, an elementary school teacher and their daughter.
+Zac is a native of Buffalo, NY and is an avid fan of his hometown Buffalo Bills.
+He currently lives in King of Prussia with his wife, Megan, an elementary school teacher, and their daughters.